 Gas generators are by far the most common.
 Fuel is easy to come by except during the panic leading up to and the days following major hurricane preparation.

-Pro Tip: Whether you’re storing fuel in the tank or fuel containers, be sure to use fuel stabilizer to negate the effects of ethanol.
+Pro Tip: Whether you’re storing fuel in the tank or fuel containers, be sure to winterize your equipment with fuel stabilizer to negate the effects of ethanol.

 Diesel generators give you better fuel efficiency if you’re willing to pay for the upgrade.
-You also get to lose the carburetor that always seems to be clogged at the least convenient time.
+Buying a portable diesel generator also lets you lose the carburetor.
+These always seem to clog at the least convenient times.
 If you’re thinking about a whole-house generator, you’ll be looking at diesel.
 Just keep in mind that diesel may not be as easy to find as gasoline.

 Another option is to look for a propane generator or a gas generator that can be converted to propane use.
 If you want to go for a more environmentally-friendly fuel source and don’t mind that it’s a bit more complex, it’s another way to go.

 Battery-powered inverters like the EGO Nexus Power Station and the Ryobi Power Station have the advantage of being able to recharge via solar panels, run silently, and have no emissions.
-The downside is that they’re expensive, recharge very slowly, and typically won’t give you more than 2000 watts or so.
-Outside of camping and tailgating, they’re not a very practical option currently.
+The downside is that they’re expensive, recharge very slowly, and typically won’t give you more than 3000 watts or so.
+Outside of camping and tailgating, buying a portable inverter generator for serious power backup is not currently a very practical option.

 If you really like pulling a recoil cord on an engine, by all means, skip the electric start.
 Seriously, though, electric start engines are fantastic if you can swing the extra cost.
 When you’re buying a portable generator, you’ll find most still use lead-acid batteries like a car.
 There are some lithium-ion ones running around, though.